junxit/us-congress-bills-114/metadata.md

 - 2015-10-20 — Resolution provides for consideration of both H.R.
 10 and H.R.
 692.
 - 2015-10-20 — The House Committee on Rules reported an original measure, H. Rept.
 114-300, by Ms. Foxx.
 - 2015-10-20 — The House Committee on Rules reported an original measure, H. Rept.
 114-300, by Ms. Foxx.
+- 2015-10-21 — Considered as privileged matter. (consideration: CR H7041-7047)
+- 2015-10-21 — Considered as unfinished business. (consideration: CR H7051-7052)
+- 2015-10-21 — DEBATE - The House proceeded with one hour of debate on H. Res.
+480.
+- 2015-10-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-10-21 — On agreeing to the resolution Agreed to by recorded vote: 245 - 182 (Roll no. 554). (text: CR H7041)
+- 2015-10-21 — On ordering the previous question Agreed to by the Yeas and Nays: 241 - 181 (Roll no. 553). (consideration: CR H7051)
+- 2015-10-21 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+480, the Chair put the question on ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Hastings demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until a time to be announced.
+- 2015-10-21 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 245 - 182 (Roll no. 554).(text: CR H7041)